Skip to content

 }

-You can see in the above contract that usage of || creates two spending paths for the given contract.
+You can see in the contract above that using || creates two distinct spending paths (conditions under which the box can be spent).

 Pin-lock Contract#